hackclub/hackclub/README.md

 # docs ![Analytics](https://ga-beacon.appspot.com/UA-47724303-2/docs/readme?pixel)

-The official documentation repository for hackEDU.
+The documentation repository for hackEDU.
+This document outlines who we think about or organization.
+We being members and organizers of hackEDU.

-## zoom0 v0
+## People

-### People Funnel
+## Funnel

-1. Potential Customers
+1. Potential Members
-2. Members (Customers)
+2. Members
 3. Organizers

-### Target Customer
+### Target New Members

 * 1st and 2nd year high school students
-* who are interested in making things
+* who are interested in creating things
 * of or relating to Science, Technology, Engineering, Arts, and Math (STEAM)

 ### Members

-* Members of the hackEDU family make things outside of school classes (a proxy for things that they care about) with programming.
+* Members of the hackEDU family make things outside of school classes (a proxy for things that they are excited about) with programming.

 ### Organizers